Redis: Clustering

 Redis introduced clustering in April 2015 with the release of version 3.0.
 The cluster specification implements a subset of Redis commands: all single-key commands are available, multi-key operations (commands related to unions and intersections) are restricted to keys belonging to the same node, and commands related to database selection operations are unavailable.
 A Redis cluster can scale up to 1,000 nodes, achieve "acceptable" write safety and to continue operations when some nodes fail.

 Use cases

-Due to the nature of the database design, typical use cases are session caching, full page cache, message queue applications, leaderboards and counting among others.
+Typical use cases of Redis are session caching, full page cache, message queue applications, leaderboards and counting among others.
 The publish–subscribe messaging paradigm allows real-time communication between servers.

-Large companies such as Twitter are using Redis, Amazon Web Services offers a managed Redis service called ElastiCache for Redis, Google offers a managed Redis service called Cloud Memorystore, Microsoft offers Azure Cache for Redis in Azure, and Alibaba offers ApsaraDB for Redis in Alibaba Cloud.
+Amazon Web Services offers a managed Redis service called ElastiCache for Redis, Google offers a managed Redis service called Cloud Memorystore, Microsoft offers Azure Cache for Redis in Azure, and Alibaba offers ApsaraDB for Redis in Alibaba Cloud.

+Library interfacing

+Redis is interfaced with by various libraries.
+For example, POCO C++ Libraries supports interfacing with Redis through its Poco::Redis library.

+Users

+Redis has been used by companies including Adobe, Airbnb, Amazon, Hulu, OpenAI, Salesforce, Shopify, Tinder, Twitter, and Yahoo.